 Butterfield Lake: Butterfield Lake is located about six miles north of Coos Bay, and just west of Hwy 101 in the Riley Ranch Campground operated by Coos County Parks.
-The lake has established populations of largemouth bass and warmouth, and ODFW stocks the lake with legal-sized and trophy rainbow trout.
+The lake has established populations of bluegill, largemouth bass and warmouth, and ODFW stocks the lake with legal-sized and trophy rainbow trout.
 An access road from the campground to the lake allows trout stocking trucks to reach the lake, and provides access for anglers to launch small boats and canoes.
 Fishing docks also provide angler access.

 TROUT: There is fair fishing for resident cutthroat trout in the early season, and for searuns in the late summer.